 Hard-to-reach litter boxes can also send a cat elsewhere for its business.
 If your cat is a senior, putting a litter box in a place where the cat has to climb stairs may be a problem.
 Choose easy-to-reach locations that are away from noisy machinery, like washing machines.
 Additionally, changing to a different type of cat litter can upset your cat.
 If you've changed the litter recently, change it back or add an additional litter box with the older litter until the cat adjusts to both types.

 Having a multiple cat household where one cat bullies the others may cause peeing outside the box, particularly if the bully obstructs the path to the litter box.
 The best way to handle this problem is to add additional litter boxes in different parts of the household, so one is always available.
 You also want to avoid covered litter boxes in multiple cat households, as they may make cats feel like it can't see if another cat is approaching.

 Stress can also cause cats to pee in odd places.
 If your indoor cat can see outdoor cats in your yard, she may feel threatened.
-While it's easy to believe that your cat is angry or lazy when he or she doesn't reliably use the litter box, you don't want to ignore the behavior.
+While it's easy to believe that your cat is angry or lazy when it doesn't reliably use the litter box, you don't want to ignore the behavior.
 There could be a serious medical problem, but if it isn't medical and you've supplied multiple clean litter boxes (in easy-to-reach locations with the cat's favorite litter), you may need to consult with a cat behaviorist for extra help.